When running semantic-release you might encounter the following error:

 npm ERR! publish Failed PUT 403npm ERR! code E403npm ERR!
 You do not have permission to publish "<package-name>".
 Are you logged in as the correct user? : <package-name>

-It might also happen if the package name you are trying to publish already exists (in such case npm consider you are trying to publish a new version of a package that is not yours, hence the permission error).
+It might also happen if the package name you are trying to publish already exists (in the case of npm, you may be trying to publish a new version of a package that is not yours, hence the permission error).

 To verify if your package name is available you can use npm-name-cli: